-- 1. In the opinion of the Directors of Lucapa Diamond Company Limited: - a. the financial statements and notes, and the remuneration report in the Directors' Report, as set out on pages 4 to 72, are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Group's financial position as at 31 December 2023 and of its performance for the financial period ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in the Statement of compliance on page 29; and - c.
+- 1. In the opinion of the Directors of Lucapa Diamond Company Limited: - a. the financial statements and notes, and the remuneration report in the Directors' Report, as set out on pages 4 to 72, are in accordance with the Corporations Act 2001, including: - i. giving a true and fair view of the Group's financial position as at 31 December 2024 and of its performance for the financial period ended on that date; and - ii. complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - b. the financial report also complies with International Financial Reporting Standards as disclosed in the Statement of compliance on page 31; and - c.
 Subject to the uncertainty outlined in the Directors' report and basis of measurement sections, there are reasonable grounds to believe that the Group will be able to pay its debts as and when they become due and payable. - 2.
-The Directors have been given the declarations required by section 295A of the Corporations Act 2001 for the financial year ended 31 December 2023.
+The Directors have been given the declarations required by section 295A of the Corporations Act 2001 for the financial year ended 31 December 2024. - 3.
+The consolidated entity disclosure statement on page 73 is true and correct.